How to Become a Writer or Author

 Creativity.
 Writers and authors must be able to develop new and interesting plots, characters, or ideas so they can come up with new stories.

 Determination.
 Writers and authors sometimes work on projects that take years to complete.
-Freelance writers who are paid per assignment must demonstrate persistence and personal drive.
+Freelance writers who are paid per assignment must demonstrate perseverance and personal drive to meet deadlines.

 Persuasion.
 Writers, especially those in advertising, must be able to persuade others to feel a certain way about a good or service.